 I am a Professor and John P. Imlay Jr. Chair in the School of Cybersecurity and Privacy and School of Computer Science, College of Computing, the Georgia Institute of Technology.
-I am also the Director of the Institute for Information Security & Privacy at Georgia Tech.

 My research interests include systems and network security, applied cryptography, and machine learning.
 Our current projects are on software debloating, malware analysis, systems security, privacy-preserving biometric based authentication and identification, and adversarial machine learning.

 I received my Ph.D. in Computer Science from Columbia University in 1999.